Even Given the Worthless "Appraiser" Class, I'm Actually the Strongest: Characters

-The original World Tree that spawned the other 8.
+The original World Tree which spawned the other eight.

 Media

 Light novel

 Written by Ibarakino, Even Given the Worthless "Appraiser" Class, I'm Actually the Strongest was serialized on the user-generated web novel publishing site Shōsetsuka ni Narō from December 14, 2019, to January 4, 2022.
 It was later acquired by Kodansha who began publishing it as a light novel with illustrations by Hitaki Yuu under their Kodansha Ranobe Books light novel imprint on October 2, 2020.
 Four volumes have been released as of February 2025.